-Groundwater samples recovered from the wells newly installed within the bedrock at BH1, BH2, BH3 and BH5 were also submitted for analytical testing of BTEX or VOCs and PHCs.
+Groundwater samples recovered from the 2020 monitoring wells installed within the bedrock at BH1, BH2, BH3 and BH5 were also submitted for analytical testing of BTEX or VOCs and PHCs.
 Based on the analytical test results, no BTEX, VOC or PHC parameters were identified in any of the samples analysed.